atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 The first wprds which Mrs. Selby heard, on her entering the room, were — • ■ “I never was ashed Shch wages; and
 ; !!; i ' ^
-il shall never think of giving them.”
+il shall never think of giving them."
 • iji * ■
 i., ' •.
 M J ^